danbev/learning-ai/notes/embedding-vector.md

 ```
 We can also define the encoding should have two values per vector making it
 2 dimensional.
 So instead of each word being a single value it each one will
 be a vector.
-We can use more dimensions as well and they can be .
+We can use more dimensions as well and they can be.

 ### Universal sentence encoder